-"This ratio is a measure of the true productivity of the firm’s assets, independent of any tax or leverage factors... insolvency in a bankrupt sense occurs when the total liabilities exceed a fair valuation of the firm’s assets with value determined by the earning power of the assets."
+"This ratio is a measure of the true productivity of the firm’s assets, independent of any tax or leverage factors... insolvency in a bankrupt sense occurs when the total liabilities exceed a fair valuation of the firm’s assets with the value determined by the earning power of the assets."

 X4, Market Value of Equity/Book Value of Total Liabilities (MVE/TL)

-"The measure shows how much the firm's assets can decline in value (measured by market value of equity plus debt) before the liabilities exceed the assets and the firm becomes insolvent. "
+"The measure shows how much the firm's assets can decline in value (measured by the market value of equity plus debt) before the liabilities exceed the assets and the firm becomes insolvent. "

 X5, Sales/Total Assets (S/TA)

-Source of the quotes above: Edward I. Altman - Predicting Financial distress of companies: revisiting the Z-Score and Zeta models.
+Source of the quotes above: Edward I. Altman - Predicting Financial distress of companies: Revisiting the Z-Score and Zeta models.